HISTORY OF LANGLEY SECONDARY

 - Over the past six years at Langley Secondary, the students have won the highest number of local and district scholarships in the district five of those years!

 - Over 60 students in our Leadership class organize numerous events for students at lunch hour.

 - Members of our Social Justice class travel every other year on a mission to help a rural school in Belize.

 - We have a full musical theatre production every year.
 One of our fully-credited courses is Musical Theatre and it is scheduled every Monday night.
 HD Stafford students also take this course.
 This year’s production is Pajama Game.

-- In the past 4 years, we have placed in the nationals in wrestling each year and we have numerous medals for our athletes’ accomplishments.
+- We have placed in the nationals in wrestling each year and we have numerous medals for our athletes’ accomplishments.

-- In the past 4 years since we started offering Lacrosse, our Lacrosse has made the provincial championships each year.
+- We started offering Lacrosse, our Lacrosse has made the provincial championships each year.

 - Our Varsity Football Team came in the final 4 in the province this year and had the opportunity to play twice at BC Place in the semis ultimately placing 4th in all of B.C.

 - Every 2 years, students travel to Japan to practice their Japanese language skills and to experience the culture.